-Researchers can narrow down the number of new cancer treatment in a month to just 100 most potential leads.
+Researchers can narrow down the number of new cancer treatments in a month to just 100 most potential leads.
 Mainly, this is because the in silico (computer-tested) technique is faster compared to the in vitro experimentation.
 For failed drugs, an extra 1.6 billion is added to the cost of every successful medicine.
 Hence, a reduced number of potential leads means millions or even billions would be saved in terms of labor and resources.
 This approach is not only cost-effective but also promotes faster development of cancer treatment drugs.

 However, the application of in silico faces critics from a few individuals like Mamoshina who asserts that numerous cancer researchers are unaccustomed with artificial intelligence, which can yield doubt.
 Olexandr Isayev, an assistant professor at UNC, also ascertains the existence of a wave of excitement regarding the cutting-edge technology that is yet to produce material results.
 Additionally, he pointed out that the predictions could be wrong since they are computational.